 Look for cheap bus tickets for a day trip from Hanoi:

-In Hanoi, one of the busiest shopping places is the local markets where a variety of items are sold at dirt-cheap prices.
+In Hanoi, one of the busiest shopping places is the local markets, where various items are sold at dirt-cheap prices.
 However, tourists should pay attention to the goods carefully before paying to avoid buying fake ones, as well as refer to the average cost of items to avoid being overcharged.
-For a successful shopping trip in the local markets, use the best of your bargaining skills, and it is best you can have a local friend as a trustworthy guide.
+For a successful shopping trip in the local markets, use the best of your bargaining skills, and you should have a local friend as a trustworthy guide.

-Local markets in Hanoi is the economical way of shopping
+Local markets in Hanoi are the economical way of shopping

-Besides the markets, supermarkets are the places to sell a variety of items with slightly higher prices than the markets, but the quality and price are guaranteed.
-The major supermarkets in the city are Vinmart, Aeon, or Lotte Mart.
+Besides the markets, supermarkets are the places to sell various items with slightly higher prices than the markets, but the quality and price are guaranteed.
+The major supermarkets in the city are Aeon and Lotte Mart.

-See out Full Guide to Shopping in Hanoi.
+See our Full Guide to Shopping in Hanoi

 Hanoi has always been famous for being a budget-friendly city for tourists but still offers extremely memorable travel experiences.
 Pay a little attention to the tips above, and you can enjoy a fulfilling experience in Hanoi without putting a dent in your wallet.
-If you have a personal favorite suggestion, feel free to share it with everyone in the comment sections below!
+If you have a personal favorite suggestion, please share it with everyone in the comment sections below!